Bachelor of Science in Education, Primary Education (P-5) with Visual Impairment License

 Placements are made at schools across the city and surrounding areas, so having reliable transportation is essential.

 Upon completion of degree and certification/licensure requirements, you will be prepared for a number of teaching roles within various educational settings.
-Students will receive a licensure to teach students pre-K to third grade and students with visual impairments from pre-K to 12th grade.
+Students will receive a licensure to teach students pre-k to fifth grade and students with visual impairments from pre-k to 12th grade.

 Options for employment may include, but are not limited to: